-A CP diagnosis also depends on the area of the brain.
+The type of CP diagnosis depends on the area of the brain that has been injured.

 Ataxic cerebral palsy results from damage to the cerebellum.
 The cerebellum is the part of the brain that receives information from the sensory systems, the spinal cord, and other parts of the brain and uses that information to regulate motor movement.
 The cerebellum is also responsible for voluntary movements, including fine motor skills.

-Ataxia means “without order” or “lack of coordination,” and refers to movements that appear to be clumsy, imprecise, or unstable.
-Frequently, children with ataxic cerebral palsy have difficulty balancing and may exhibit jerky, uncoordinated movements.
+Ataxia means “without order” or “lack of coordination” and refers to movements that appear to be clumsy, imprecise, or unstable.
+Frequently, children with ataxic cerebral palsy have a difficult time balancing and may exhibit jerky, uncoordinated movements.
 Ataxia can also affect a child’s depth perception.

-Ataxic cerebral palsy can impact any part of the body and commonly affects a child’s ability to perform daily tasks.
-The nature of the difficulties a child with ataxic cerebral pals faces depends on the area of the body:
+Ataxic cerebral palsy can affect any part of the body and commonly affects a child’s ability to perform daily tasks.
+The nature of the difficulties a child with ataxic cerebral palsy faces depends on the area of the body affected:

 • Upper extremities – When ataxia affects the upper extremities, such as the arms and hands, a child may exhibit shakiness as they attempt to correct inaccurate or unstable movements.
 Children with ataxia in the hands often have a difficult time in school due to writing difficulties.